o2sdev/medusa-plugin-assets-services/README.md

 - Adds new admin menu entries:
     - Assets
     - Services
-- Adds new component on product variant page to managae product referencets
+- Adds a new component on the product variant page to manage product references
-- Deep-linking between assets, services, and products
+- "Deep-linking" between assets, services, and products

 ## Compatibility